|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Accessories||Clearance|

 If you're interested in creating a traditional atmosphere with your flooring you can try aging the boards to create the desired effect.

 While many people prefer the polished appearance of oiled and lacquer products, others prefer the natural beauty of an unfinished style.
-In order to create this rustic, authentic element in the home, using unfinished solid wood flooring may be the very best way to do it.
+In order to create this rustic, authentic appeal in the home, using unfinished solid wood flooring may be the very best way to do it.

 Here at UK Flooring Direct we cater to both preferences with our wide range of finished products and a great selection of unfinished products on offer.
-All of these rustic solid wood floors come with bevelled edges which add a unique element to your floor with the pronounced join they feature.

 Once it has been decided to install a hardwood floor in a home, there are a few preliminary steps necessary before installation.